 Potentially Natsuki toward Shizuru, as Natsuki's interest in her and main reason for considering her the most important person in her life is her reaching out to her when she couldn't trust anyone.
 In HiME, conversely, Shizuru is very clearly interested in Natsuki to the exclusion of anyone or anything else.

-Yuki, who is, for all intents, a pre-op M-t-F transsexual, in No Bra doesn't seem to have any sexual interest in girls and has flat out said she doesn't like boys in that way.
+Yuki, who is a M-t-F transsexual, in No Bra doesn't seem to have any sexual interest in girls and has flat out said she doesn't like boys in that way.
 In her own words, "It's not that I like boys.
 It's only because the only person I love is a boy."
 She's in love with her childhood friend, Masato, and seems to be physically attracted to him.

 At the end of the manga, she momentarily seems to switch from Masato to her actual childhood friend.